Health risk awareness

 Be aware that people working in the personal appearance services industry may be untrained or have little training.

 There are no mandatory qualifications for personal appearance service providers.
-The only exception is for people and businesses providing high risk services, for example where bleeding might occur.
+The only exception is for people and businesses providing higher risk services, for example where bleeding might occur.
 These requirements are around minimising the risk of infection when carrying out certain services.

 The National Code of Conduct for Health Care Workers (Queensland) supports the regulation of unregistered health care workers across all States and Territories.
 Even though this code may not apply to many personal appearance services, you can still see what is expected for unregistered health care workers in related industries such as massage therapists, acupuncturists, homeopaths.